stand-art/jaxn/Specification.md

 #### Notes

 Block comments do not nested.
 In other words, occurrences of `/*` within a block comment are not interpreted as anyhting else other than part of the comment.
+For simplicity, the grammar description uses the ! ("not at") operator from a PEG grammar in an ABNF prose-val element.

 ## Numbers